 Below are some of the most common types of balcony enclosures.
 Of course, you can adapt them however you want, and some specialist companies will provide plenty of customization options.

-Glass Balcony Enclosures
+Glass Balcony Enclosure

 Suitable for renters: No